bouncepaw/bouncepaw.github.io/_posts/2019-07-11-sequira-en.md

 ![New keycaps](https://bouncepaw.github.io/data/img/keebs/sequira2.jpg)

-You can notice wear signs on the bottom right, by the way.
+You can notice wear signs on the bottom right.
 Also, the adhesive tape line in the middle is there to hide marks left by the manga book I dropped on it accidentally.

 ## New conclusion

 New features are coming soon of course.
 You can follow the development on [GitHub](https://github.com/bouncepaw/sequira).
+Subscribe to my [Telegram channel](https://t.me/bpblog) if you speak Russian.

 Thanks for reading or rereading!